Paul1708/IFP_Tanks/Documentation/Requirement Analysis/Requirement Analysis.md

 ## 1.2.
 Scope of the system

 The scope of the video game encompasses the design and development of an top-down game in which the player is controlling a tank needing to eliminate all enemy tanks.
+After completing this objective it repeats in a new level with new enemys and new map design.
 The game is programmed using the game engine Godot with the language C#.

 Key elements of the game include: